ryapric/pbdw/README.md

 - Provide time-series forecasts for various public economic measures

-- No need for intermediate data persistence -- they have their own, obviously, which you'll be hitting
+- No need for *intermediate* data persistence -- they have their own, obviously, which you'll be hitting

-- a
+- Forecast results themselves should be stored in a database

 MONAN - MO Total Non-Farm Employment, Thousands, Not Seasonally-Adjusted